-Several months ago, IDC research revealed their statistics showing that combined IT infrastructure spending on private and public cloud platforms will eclipse spending on traditional data centers.
-Of course, no one is surprised including those businesses that have yet to embark on their cloud journey, which clearly is a shrinking subset.
+IDC research revealed statistics showing that 42.4 percent of global IT infrastructure spending is expected to be spent on traditional non-cloud IT infrastructure environments by 2023, down from 51.9 percent in 2018.
+Of course, no one is surprised at the growth of cloud infrastructure—including those businesses that have yet to embark on their cloud journey, which is clearly a shrinking subset.

 Most of these organizations are still developing their cloud strategies, which are often held up by determining which is the best cloud platform for their needs.
-A closer look at AWS vs. Azure will help to shed some light on making that decision.
+A closer look at AWS versus Azure will help to shed some light on the decision-making process.

 Features and Services

-AWS and Microsoft Azure Platform offer largely similar basic capabilities around flexible compute, storage, and networking.
-They all share the common elements of a public cloud: self-service and instant provisioning, auto scaling, plus security, compliance, and identity management features.
-As businesses of all sizes look to new technology, both providers offer:
+AWS and Microsoft Azure offer similar basic capabilities around flexible compute, storage, and networking.
+They share the common elements of a public cloud: self-service and instant provisioning; auto scaling; and security, compliance, and identity management features.
+As businesses of all sizes look to implement new technology, both providers offer:

-- Mature analytics offerings: upport for Hadoop clusters are provided by AWS (Elastic Map Reduce) and Azure (HDInsight)
+- Mature analytics offerings: Support for Hadoop clusters are provided by AWS (Elastic Map Reduce) and Azure (HDInsight)

-- Serverless computing: Lambda for AWS, Functions with Azure
+- Serverless computing: Lambda for AWS, Functions for Azure

 - Mobile app and HPC environment-building capabilities

-- Strengths in machine learning and deep learning: Amazon Machine Learning service, AWS Rekognition, Polly, and the Lex engine, along with Microsoft's Azure Machine Learning Studio
+- Strengths in machine learning and deep learning: AWS Machine Learning, Amazon Rekognition, Amazon Polly, and Amazon Lex, along with Microsoft's Azure Machine Learning Studio

 - Docker support for containerization